Ztiany/android-architecture-practice/README.md

 business modules:

 - app: assemble all of the business module.
-- module_base: assemble all the libs.
+- common_sdk: assemble all the libs.
 - module_account: business module for login/register.
 - module_home: business module.